tianyu9029/tianyu9029.github.io/_pages/about.md

 ### 👨‍🎓 Introduction

 I'm Tianyu Zhou, a senior undergraduate from Shandong University(SDU).
 And I will start my Master's research at the TianJin University(TJU) in September 2025.
-My main research interest includes Computer Vision and 3D Reconstruction.
+My main research interest includes Computer Vision and Deep Learning.
 Besides, I enjoy reading and collecting books, I'm also a big fan of video games.

 ### 📖Education